Houston's Framber Valdez pitches a 2-hit complete game

 BREWERS 7, CUBS 6, GAME 1

+CHICAGO (AP) — Tyrone Taylor homered in both games, Aaron Ashby (1-3) struck out a career-high 12 in the nightcap and Milwaukee swept a doubleheader at Chicago.

-CHICAGO (AP) — Luis Urías lined three-run homer into the basket in left-center to break a seventh-inning tie, and Milwaukee held on to beat Chicago in the opener of a day-night doubleheader.
+Luis Urías lined three-run homer into the basket in left-center to break a seventh-inning tie in the opener.
+The Brewers trailed 4-2 before Taylor’s two-run homer in the sixth off Matt Swarmer, and Milwaukee led 2-1 in the second game when Taylor homered off left-hander Brandon Hughes in the eighth.

-With the score 4-4, Mike Brosseau singled off Daniel Norris (0-3) with two outs and Kolten Wong walked.
-Urías hit a 3-2 slider for a drive that barely made it over the ivy, his fifth homer this season.

-Milwaukee trailed 4-2 before Tyrone Taylor’s two-run homer in the sixth off Matt Swarmer tied the game.
-Jace Peterson lofted a long solo drive for Milwaukee, which won its second straight and dealt the Cubs a second straight loss.
+Victor Caratini hit a tiebreaking home run in the fifth inning against his former team, and the Brewers won their third in a row while getting just three hits in the nightcap.
+The Cubs extended their losing streak to three.

+Ashby (1-3) allowed one run and five hits six-plus innings, giving up Willson Contreras’ home run.
+Josh Hader remained perfect in 18 save chances by getting his second of the day.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports